Making the world’s knowledge computable

 The introduction of Wolfram|Alpha defined a fundamentally new paradigm for getting knowledge and answers—not by searching the web, but by doing dynamic computations based on a vast collection of built-in data, algorithms and methods.

 Bringing broad, deep, expert-level knowledge to everyone… anytime, anywhere.

 Wolfram|Alpha’s long-term goal is to make all systematic knowledge immediately computable and accessible to everyone.

-With a world-class team and participation from top outside experts in countless fields, our goal is to create something that will stand as a major milestone of 21st century intellectual achievement.
+With a world-class team and participation from top outside experts in countless fields, we are constantly working to create what we hope will stand as a major milestone of 21st-century intellectual achievement.

 Wolfram|Alpha Pro »